bugii/SME-Group1/README.md

    2. No subfields: Build the image located at "build"

 During this process, one can encounter many different errors.
 We found the following reasons for errors that occurred in our dataset:
-1. Private image, cannot download
+1. Private image -> cannot be download
 2. Error during building
 3. Image cannot be found
 4. Variables inside path names (variables are specified in '{}')
 5. No build or image was specified for a microservice
 6. Could not download image (HTTP Error)

 In all of the above cases, a value of -1 was returned from the get_service_size() function.
-Whenever there was a -1 response for at least one microservice in a project, the entire project was not considered for further analysis and was deleted.
+Whenever there was a -1 response for at least one microservice in a project, the entire project was not considered for further analysis and was therefore deleted.
 Consequently, we only considered project with none of the above errors.

-For building and pulling images [docker-py](https://github.com/docker/docker-py) was used.
-Both the pull and build functions return images which have a size attribute.
+For building and pulling images [docker-py](https://github.com/docker/docker-py), which is a python wrapper for docker, was used.
+Both the pull and build functions return images which in turn have a size attribute.
 For each service listed, it was stored inside the pickled project object (inside the microservices field)  with the name and its size.
 Therefore, the number of microservices can be easily obtained by checking the length of this list.

 To get the dependencies between microservices, we counted all the entries in "depends_on" fields inside each microservice.
 It should be noted that these dependencies are of static nature.
 Further research could also analyze a more dynamic view of the dependencies and compare them to our findings.